The Hitchin Fibration for Symmetric Pairs: Introduction

 \section{Introduction}

 Let $G$ be a reductive group over an algebraically closed field $k$.
-Fix a smooth, projective curve $C$ over $k$ and a line bundle $D$ on $C$ whose degree is greater than twice the genus.
+We assume that either the characteristic of $k$ is zero or that $G$ satisfies the ``standard hypotheses'' of Section \ref{subsec: conditions on char}.
+Fix a smooth, projective curve $C$ over $k$ and a line bundle $D$ on $C$ such that $\dim H^0(C,D)>0$.
+That is, when the genus of $C$ is at least 2, $D$ is degree at least $2g$ or $D$ is the canonical bundle of $C$.
 To such data, one can associate the moduli stack of $G$ Higgs bundles

-where $\fg_D = \fg\otimes D$ is the twisted bundle of Lie algebras and $\fg_D/G$ is the stack quotient.
-When $D$ is the canonical bundle of $C$ and $k=\C$, this space was introduced by Corlette and Simpson to classify reductive representations of the fundamental group $\pi_1(C)$ in $G(\C)$ \cite{corlette,simpson}.
+where $\fg_D = \fg\otimes D$ is the twisted bundle of Lie algebras and $[\fg_D/G]$ is the stack quotient.
+When $D$ is the canonical bundle of $C$ and $k=\C$, the associated moduli space of polystable Higgs bundles with vanishing chern class was shown to be homeomorphic (with respect to the classical topology) to the moduli space of reductive representations of the fundamental group $\pi_1(C)$ in $G(\C)$ by Corlette and Simpson \cite{corlette,simpson}, generalizing work of Hitchin and Donaldson \cite{hitchin1987self, donaldson1987twisted}.
+Furthermore this homeomorphism restricts to a (real) diffeomorphism on the smooth locus.
 In \cite{hitchin}, Hitchin introduced a beautiful fibration

-where $\cA_G$ is an affine space of half the dimension of $\cM_G$, which is a global analogue of the characteristic polynomial map, and whose generic fiber is an abelian variety.
+where $\cA_G$ is an affine space of half the dimension of $\cM_G$, which is a global analogue of the characteristic polynomial map, and whose generic fiber is essentially a union of abelian varieties.
 Since its introduction, the Hitchin fibration has found applications across a wide range of mathematics.
-Among its remarkable properties: Over $\C$, it is a Lagrangian fibration with a known mirror dual (in the sense of SYZ mirror symmetry); it exhibits aesthetic duality phenomina which relate to Geometric Langlands; and it provides a geometric framework for the theory of endoscopy leading to Ng\^o's proof of the Fundamental Lemma \cite{ngo2010lemme}.
+Among its remarkable properties: Over $\C$, it is a Lagrangian fibration with a known mirror dual (in the sense of SYZ mirror symmetry); there are several statements exhibiting mirror symmetric dualities between the Hitchin fibrations for $G$ and its Langlands dual $G^{\vee}$ including \cite{hausel-thaddeus, kapustin-witten, donagi-pantev, GWZ}; and it provides a geometric framework for the theory of endoscopy leading to B.C.
+Ng\^o's proof of the Fundamental Lemma \cite{ngo2010lemme}.

 In this paper, we study a generalized Hitchin fibration associated to a symmetric pair.
 In particular, we let

 be an algebraic involution of $G$, and let $K = (G^\theta)^\circ$ be the connected component of the fixed points of $\theta$ on $G$.
 Fix a smooth, closed subgroup $H$ of $G$ such that